 Beekeeper needs a few credentials to connect to SAP:

-- User ID – ID of a technical user to make the token request with.
+- User ID – ID of the technical user to make the token request with.

 - Private key – Private key of the certificate added or generated for the integration app (beekeeper integration app) previously subscribed in SAP SF.

 - Company ID – Company ID that represents the company in SAP SF.

 - Base URL – URL for the SAP instance (e.g., https://apisalesdemo4. successfactors.com/odata/v2/)